nuxeo/doc.nuxeo.com-content/src/nxdoc/nuxeo-server/platform-services/automation/use-of-mvel-in-automation-chains.md

 As MVEL will consider values to be string by default, you can set hard-coded values depending on the type of the field.
 To set an integer value to ten, write `@{10}`.
 To reset a field to null: `@{null}`.
 To set a string field to "" you can use `@{""}`

 ## Date Management Example

-Notice: These examples are for usage in Automation. if you are writing an Automation Script, you also can use the JavaScript native `Date` object.
+Notice: These examples are for usage in Automation. if you are writing an Automation Script, you also can use the JavaScript native `Date` object (while the `CurrentDate`  object is available in Automation Scripting if you need it.).

 <div class="table-scroll"><table class="hover"><tbody><tr><th colspan="1">